refinedev/refine/documentation/docs/ui-frameworks/mui/tutorial.md

 ❯ refine-react

 ?
-What will be the name of your app: tutorial
+What will be the name of your app:
+> tutorial

 ?
 Package manager:
 ❯ Npm

 ?
-Do you want to use an UI Framework?:
+Do you want to use a UI Framework?:
-❯ Yes, I want Ant Design
+❯ Material UI

 ?
-Do you want to customize the theme?:
+Do you want an extended theme?:
-❯ No (Ant Design default theme)
+❯ No

 ?
+Do you want to add dark mode support?:
+❯ No

+?
+Router Provider:
+❯ React Router v6

-Data Provider :
+?
+Data Provider:
 ❯ REST API

 ?
-Auth Provider :
+Auth Provider:
 ❯ None

 ?
-Do you want to add an example page?:
+Do you want to add example pages?:
+❯ No

+?
+Do you want a customized layout?:
 ❯ No

 ? i18n - Internationalization: